 What Is a Garnet?

-While garnet is typically bought in its red color, the range of colors available for this stone impacts the rarity, and thus, the price tag.
-Garnets are sometimes confused with rubies, however, rubies are much more rare and expensive than garnets.
-And, while similar-looking, rubies actually have a much more brilliant red color.
+While garnet is most known for its red color, the range of colors available for this stone impacts the rarity, and thus, the price tag.
+Garnets are sometimes confused with rubies.
+However, rubies are much more rare and expensive than most garnets.
+And, while similar-looking, rubies have a much more brilliant red color.

 Garnet Engagement Rings

-According to the Mohs scale, which measures the hardness of minerals, a Garnet has a hardness of around 6.5 – 7.5.
+According to the Mohs scale, which measures the hardness of minerals, a garnet has a hardness of around 6.5 – 7.5.
 A diamond, to compare, has a hardness of 10.
 Since garnets are softer gemstones, they can be easily scratched or damaged.
-However, for simple jewelry pieces such as earrings or necklaces, or as an accent stone to your lab grown diamond center stone, garnets look great and will hold up longer.
-Garnet can be a great gift to someone celebrating a birthday in January, or someone who simply loves the look!
+However, garnets look great and will hold up longer for simple jewelry pieces such as earrings or necklaces or as an accent stone to your lab-grown diamond center stone.
+Garnet can be a great gift to someone celebrating a birthday in January or someone who simply loves the look!
 Clean Origin does not currently sell garnets, but they are easy to find through other online retailers.

 How To Care For Garnet